chintpradeep22/Jobby-App/README.md

 - 📱 Fully Responsive Layout
 - 💡 User-friendly Interface with Icons & Ratings

-### 🔧 Admin Features (Optional / Future)
-*(Currently all functionality is user-focused; admin features can be added in the same interface.)*
-- ➕ Add or Edit Jobs
-- 👤 Manage Users and Job Postings
-- 📦 View Applications and Reports
-- 🔔 Notifications for New Jobs / Updates

----

 ## 🔐 Authentication & Security

 - 🔑 Password-based authentication using JWT